-Interestingly, there are some differences between the innovation sources generating the most successful projects and those that are the most important innovation at the company level (Figure 8).
-While 56% of the 320 companies surveyed said that central R&D was the most important innovation source for their company, only 34% said that their most successful project had come from central R&D. On the other hand, fast-growing sources such as universities and innovation labs have been producing disproportionately more of the most successful projects than their overall importance to the company would suggest.
+Interestingly, innovation sources supporting the most successful projects are different from the most important innovation sources used at the company level (Figure 8).
+Whilst 56% of the 320 companies surveyed said that central R&D was the most important innovation source for their company, only 34% said that their most successful project had come from central R&D. On the other hand, fast-growing sources such as universities and innovation labs have been producing more of the most successful projects than their company's overall innovation would suggest.
 One potential explanation is that companies are using these newer innovation sources for big bets on projects that use capabilities that are rare in the rest of the company.